Home » Articles » Sector overview for Groningen, Friesland and Drenthe » Services & retail in the Northern Netherlands

 Services 2

-Moreover, various initiatives in each province have led to a rise in tourism: with Drenthe attracting large numbers of Chinese and German tourists, Leeuwarden-Fryslan having been European Capital of Culture in 2018, and Groningen hosting events such as the ā€˜Blomenjaarmarktā€™.
+Moreover, various initiatives in each province have led to a rise in tourism: with Drenthe attracting large numbers of Chinese and German tourists, Leeuwarden-Fryslan having been European Capital of Culture in 2018, and Groningen hosting events such as the ‘Bloemenjaarmarkt’.
 Each of the provinces and cities has its own shop-keepers and hospitality providers associations.
-In Groningen, the Groningen City Club hosts networking events, talks, and more for retailers, whilst Horeca Groningen (a chapter of the national organisation) provides for hospitality outlets, and the association for small and medium-sized enterprises (SMEā€™s/MKBā€™s) also has its own dedicated retail division.
-Frieslandā€™s hospitality sector is supported by Horeca Friesland, and Drentheā€™s by Horeca Drenthe.
-Each city tends to have its own retail association, and a full list can be found here.
+In Groningen, the Groningen City Club hosts networking events, talks, and more for retailers, whilst Horeca Groningen (a chapter of the national organisation) provides for hospitality outlets, and the association for small and medium-sized enterprises (SME’s/MKB’s) also has its own dedicated retail division.
+Friesland’s hospitality sector is supported by Horeca Friesland, and Drenthe’s by Horeca Drenthe.
+"Vaart in Assen" and "Ondernemersvereniging Emmen Centrum" are associations for all entrepreneurs in the city center of respectively Assen and Emmen.
+Each city tends to have its own retail association.

 Aside from having a young and very versatile workforce, the Northern Netherlands also has significant opportunities for young people to learn the art of retail and hospitality.
 A network of higher-education institutions offer various courses in Retail Management, Entrepreneurialism and Retail, and Hospitality Management.
 Aside from these, Leeuwarden is also home to an exceptionally highly-rated hotel school affiliated to NHL Stenden university of applied sciences.

-Another resource for those who would like to become retail or hospitality entrepreneurs in the North are the local municipalities economic affairs departments.
+Another resource for those who would like to become retail or hospitality entrepreneurs in the North are the local municipalities' economic affairs departments.
 In most cases, these departments are set-up with Account Managers assigned to individual sectors, and those who work on retail and hospitality will be happy to assist with their local knowledge and contacts.

 Companies and jobs in services and retail